ielab/asyncval/examples/msmarco-passage/README.md

 ## Pretokenize Query and Corpus Files
 Run: `bash get_data.sh`

-This downloads the cleaned corpu and dev queries of MS MARCO passage ranking dataset, and the query and corpus files will be pretokenized into the requried JSON format.
+This downloads the cleaned corpus and dev queries of MS MARCO passage ranking dataset, and the query and corpus files will be pretokenized into the required JSON format.

 ## Start Tevatron Training
 First, follow the instructions in this Tevatron [example](https://github.com/texttron/tevatron/blob/main/examples/example_msmarco.md) to start training.
 You don't need to do the encoding and search steps.